 This is why self-respect and valuing what YOU bring to the table independently of a man is so important (and is the focus of our whole retreat program).
 So that you don’t feel the need to chase a guy for validation and seek out relationships at the cost of your own needs.

 4. He has a series of “uh-oh” moments

 This happens for both women and men, and is responsible for lots of people “fading” away mysteriously after weeks or months of dating.
-Maybe one person begins open-minded and tries to see how things go, only to discover that the other person is too needy, too jealous, too lacking in curiosity or fun, too high-maintenance, too expensive…basically any difference that makes them realise the long-term compatibility of the relationship is doomed.
+Maybe one person begins open-minded and tries to see how things go, only to discover that the other person is too needy, too jealous, too lacking in curiosity or fun, too high-maintenance, too expensive, too addicted to bad habits…basically any difference that makes them realise the long-term compatibility of the relationship is doomed.